Uncle Marvel: Fictional character biography

 A second revamped version of Uncle Marvel was introduced in Jerry Ordway's Power of Shazam! graphic novel in 1994 and a resulting ongoing comic book series of the same name, rendering Thomas and Mandrake's version non-canon.
 In Ordway's stories, Dudley is the janitor at Billy Batson's school, who looks out for him and inadvertently learns his secret identity.
 This revelation leads Dudley to be involved in a number of Marvel Family adventures, including one story (The Power of Shazam! #11 and #12) in which Ibis the Invincible gives him superpowers.
 Dudley continued to appear in The Power of Shazam! for the duration of the series as a recurring supporting character, often paired with Tawky Tawny, an anthropomorphic tiger and friend of Captain Marvel.

 Following the cancellation of The Power of Shazam! in 1999, Dudley virtually disappeared from DC Comics publications, save for cameos in 52 and Justice Society of America.
 He appears more prominently in Convergence and The Multiversity.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52" reboot.
-Dudley H. Dudley was a homeless man in Camp Pacto who befriended Mary Bromfield when she saved him from a man named Babel.
-Dudley was later kidnapped and held in the basement of Fawcett Community College by Babel's employers where he would have been experimented on by Georgia Sivana.
-He was rescued by Mary and Darla Dudley.
+In the DC Rebirth relaunch, Dudley H. Dudley is a homeless man in Camp Pacto who befriends Mary Bromfield after she saves him from Babel.
+Dudley is later kidnapped and held in the basement of Fawcett Community College by Babel's employers before he is rescued by Mary and Darla Dudley.

-Dudley later became Uncle Marvel and helped Billy Batson rescue Mary from some Submen.
-Billy learned about Mary's connection with Dudley as he did community service and wielded a crowbar to fight anyone who causes trouble.
-When Freddy gets controlled by the Amber Lightning, he tries to attack Dudley until Shazam comes to his aid.

-Uncle Marvel later assists Tawky Tawny into fighting the Jeepers.